October 14, 2024

 The Santa Ana Chamber of Commerce hosted its Candidate Forum at Santa Ana College on Wednesday, Sept.
 25. Photo by Brandon Rowley / el don

-Santa Ana mayoral and city council candidates took turns answering questions about how to help the businesses and the people of Santa Ana.
-At the first public forum of the election season last month, despite contentious races, most of the candidates remained civil with one another and were well-prepared to answer the questions from the moderator.
+Santa Ana mayoral and city council candidates took turns answering questions about how to help the businesses and the people of Santa Ana at the first public forum of the election season Sept.
+25. Despite contentious races, most of the candidates remained civil with one another and were well-prepared to answer the questions from the moderator.

-The Santa Ana Chamber of Commerce hosted its Candidate Forum at Santa Ana College on Wednesday, Sept.
-25. The panel received the same questions and were each given two minutes to answer the respective question.
+The Santa Ana Chamber of Commerce hosted its Candidate Forum in the Johnson Student Center at Santa Ana College.
+The panel received the same questions and were each given two minutes to answer the respective question.
 The three wards up for reelection are: Ward 1, Ward 3 and Ward 5.
 Ward 5 Candidate Julie Tran, a boutique and spa owner, did not show.

 Candidates discussed a variety of topics from different measures on the upcoming ballot such as rent control and non-citizen voting, to more pressing issues such as homelessness and community safety.
 Here’s what they said: